IQSS/dvn/doc/sphinx/source/dataverse-user-main.rst

 Most often a dataverse represents a single organization or scholar and so their studies are often related.
 On the right side of the page there are lists of both recently released studies and studies that have been downloaded most often.
-At the bottom of these lists, the View More link brings the user to a complete list of released dateverses or studies as applicable.
+At the bottom of these lists, the View More link brings the user to a complete list of released dataverses or studies as applicable.
 The home page also includes a scrolling list of datverse collections called subnetworks, if applicable.

 Clicking on the name of a dataverse, study or subnetwork displays its home page.